cmaher92/hwtrack/README.md

-# hwtrack
+# Election Standings
-A simple app to keep track of school assignments
+A simple app that keeps an accurate poll on the 2016 U.S. Presidential Election.

 <h2>Objective</h2>
-Allow students to easily track their upcoming assignments, tests, etc..
+Allow potential voters the opportunity to expand their knowledge and participate in a simple poll.

 <h2>Audience</h2>
-Students
+Voting aged Americans

 <h2>Experience</h2>
-Very simple, reminder-based, date-sorted.

 <h2>Technical</h2>